mchav/dataframe/docs/index.rst

 dataframe
 =========

-A fast, safe, and intuitive DataFrame library for Haskell.
+A practical DataFrame library for Haskell, focused on type-safe data wrangling and analysis.

-**dataframe** brings the power of type-safe, functional data manipulation to your analytics workflow.
-Built on Haskell's strong type system, it catches errors at compile time while delivering the performance and expressiveness you need for real-world data analysis.
+**dataframe** lets you load tabular data and transform it with a functional, composable API.
+It leans on Haskell’s type system to help you catch common mistakes early (like mixing types or referencing missing columns), while still aiming to stay pleasant to use for everyday analysis.

 *******************************
 Why use this DataFrame library?